MicrosoftDocs/dynamics-365-intelligent-order-management/topics/InventoryAllocation.md

 @iv.@available_to_allocate = fno.onordered + pos.inbound – @iv.@allocated

-    [!Note]
+> [!NOTE]

-    Data source @iv is a predefined data source and the physical measures defined in @iv with prefix @ are predefined measures.
+> Data source @iv is a predefined data source and the physical measures defined in @iv with prefix @ are predefined measures.
 These measures are a predefined configuration for the allocation feature, so don't change or delete them or you're likely to encounter unexpected errors when using the allocation feature.
 You can add new physical measures to the predefined calculated measure @iv.@available_to_allocate, but you must not change its name.

 ## Change the allocation group name

 A maximum of two allocation group names can be set for the cuurent release and will be extended to allocation groups.
 The groups have a hierarchy.

-To setup the Allocation groups follow the below steps:
+To set up the allocation groups follow these steps.

-- Goto **Settings**
+1. Go to **Settings**.
-- Click on **Index and Reservation**.
+1. Select **Index and Reservation**.
-- Click on the **Allocation** tab.
+1. Select the **Allocation** tab.

 For example, if you use two group names and set them to [channel, customerGroup], these names will be valid for allocation-related requests when you call the configuration update API.